 Yellow vein kratom is a green vein kratom whose color and effects change throughout the drying process.
 Another theory is that yellow strains are fermented whites.

 These strains increase feelings of pleasure and vigor while lowering anxiety and depression.
 They are similar to green because the effects are mild and balanced, providing pain relief, enhanced concentration, and a better overall mood for a surprising amount of time.

 There can be mild to moderate side effects resulting from mixing kratom and doxycycline.
 A slowdown in their metabolism and a decreased bioavailability of kratom can result from mixing them, making one or both ineffective.

-Don’t start taking these meds on your own, and always consult your prescribing physician first.
-If you have to take them anyways, make sure there is a 2-hour time interval between them.
+Don’t start taking these on your own; always consult your prescribing physician first.
+If you have to take them anyways, ensure a 2-hour time interval between them.

 - Wang, X., Yang, Y., Martínez, M. A., Martínez, M., Lopez-Torres, B., Martínez-Larrañaga, M. R., … & Ares, I. (2021).
 Interaction Between Florfenicol and Doxycycline Involving Cytochrome P450 3A in Goats (Capra hricus).
 Frontiers in Veterinary Science, 1218.

 - Peyriere, H., Makinson, A., Marchandin, H., & Reynes, J. (2018).
 Doxycycline in the management of sexually transmitted infections.
 Journal of Antimicrobial Chemotherapy, 73(3), 553-563.

 - Pestel, M. (1975).
 Doxycycline in the treatment of respiratory tract infections.
 Chemotherapy, 21(Suppl.
 1), 91-108.